kaosat-dev/Blenvy/Migration_guide.md

 # Blender add-ons

-- gltf_auto_export and bevy_components have been replaced with a single add-on for simplicity
+- gltf_auto_export and bevy_components have been replaced with a single Blenvy add-on for simplicity

 ## Components: